K-Wu/pytorch-direct_dgl/README.md

 ### Quick Evaluation
 ![Reddit](https://github.com/K-Wu/pytorch-direct_dgl/blob/master/docs/reddit.png)\
 In this chart, we show a GraphSAGE training result for the reddit dataset.
 Since the reddit dataset is small and can be located either in the host memory or the GPU memory, we tested both cases.
+For the evaluation, we used AMD Threadripper 3960x CPU and NVIDIA RTX 3090 GPU.
 As we can observe, with a faster interconnect, the benefit of PyTorch-Direct is greater and it can nearly reach the all-in-GPU memory case.

 ## Citation
 ```